syncfusion-content/wpf-docs/wpf/SfDiagram/Automatic-Layouts.md

 ---
 layout: post
-title: Layout nodes and connectors in an organized structure
+title: Syncfusion | Layout nodes and connectors in an organized structure
 description: How to arrange Nodes by using the Automatic Layouts?
 platform: wpf
 control: SfDiagram